KittyPBoxx/pokeemerald-net-demo/README.md

 - A homebrew Wii channel allowing up-to 4 GBA's to connect to the server (per wii)
 - A NodeJS Server, with TCP Server for game connections and a Webserver for providing a UI for configuring the server

-## Instructions *(Very breif instructions for testing, I'm working on the Dev and User docs)*

-1. Build the pokeemerald project
+## Quick Start *(I'm working on better instructions)*

+### 1 - Get all the resources

+See the 'requirements' section for all the software/hardware you can use.
+You also need the release zip which contains three programs.

+- Celios Server, (for windows/mac/linux) that you can run as an executable
+- The pokemon emerald xdelta patch that can be applied to your copy of pokemon emerald
+- Pokecom Channel, both the WAD and .dol are included.
+So you can install the WAD as a channel or just run the .dol (whichever you prefer)

+On top of these you will need

+- Your Pokemon Emerald (U) backup rom
+- A GBA bios.bin file

+### 2 - Patching Emerald

+- Get your copy of Emerald (U). (md5sum 605b89b67018abcea91e693a4dd25be3)
+- Get the netdemo.xdelta from the release zip
+- Use this site to patch your rom. https://www.marcrobledo.com/RomPatcher.js/

+### 3 - Configure Dolphin

+  - Get Dolphin >= 5, (the android release will not work as it dosn't support gba connections)

+Configure the following settings

-2. In Dolphin >= 5, go to controllers and select integrated GBA controller (or TCP controller if you are using external mgba)
+  - Open Controllers and select integrated GBA controller
-3. Make sure the following config is set in dolphin:
-  * settings->wii | aspect ratio is set to 4:3
+  - Settings->Wii | aspect ratio should be 4:3
-  * settings->gamecube | a gba bios is loaded
+  - Settings->Gamecube | Load the gameboy bios.bin
-  * settings->gamecube | the pokeemerald rom is loaded in same port as the integrated GBA controller you are using
+  - Settings->Gamecube | the pokeemerald rom is loaded in same port as the integrated GBA controller you are using
-  * If using an exsiting save the name is updated. i.e if your rom is pokeemerald.gba and you are in port 1 the save would be called 'pokeemerald-1.sav'
+  - If using an exsiting save the name is updated. i.e if your rom is pokeemerald.gba and you are in port 1 the save would be called 'pokeemerald-1.sav'

-3. Run the Pokecom channel .dol or install the channel WAD (with load wii system menu, then install WAD)
+The easiest way to run the wii channel is just to drag and drop the 'pokecom-channel.dol' file into dolphin

+### 4 - Run the server

+In windows double click on celioserver-win.exe or run it from the command line.

-4. Run Celio Server application with `npm run start`, and load the web UI by going to localhost:8081 in a browser
+Once it is running you can go to the web ui by going to `localhost:8081` in your web browser

-5. Restart the GBA so that the Pokecom channel will detect it.
-The network config is stored in the game but can be overriden on the wii.
-By default it will connect at localhost:9000 (set in net_conn.c) so make sure dolphin and the server are running on the same machine
+The game server runs at localhost:9000 so dolphin should automatically be able to connect if they are running on the same PC

-6. Start the game and get to Oldale.
-There you can talk to Norman who will take you to Lilycove where you can visit the network center a new building.
-Inside talk to the computer terminal on the left to get connected, then enter the back room to try the network demos
+### 5 - Play the game

+* When the wii channel launches the integrated mgba should launch at the same time
+* If the wii channel does not detect the game automatically, left click the mgba window, reset the game, and it should be picked up
+* The player in the wii channel will show as "Waiting" untill you talk to the terminal at the Lilycove Network Center
+* If you are starting a new save, Norman will be waiting in Oldale to take you to Lilycove.
+Once there head to the North-Eastern building and speak to the terminal.

+## Dev Guide *(I'm working on docs)*

+Each readme had some documentation.
+The pokeemerald project has the most detail.

+- Build pokeemerald as you normally would.
+- run the dev server with `npm run start`, build the executables with `npm run build`
+- You can use mgba over tcp with dolphin for debugging the gba (it's already printing lots of logs)
+- On the wii channel you can press `minus` for some debug info.
+There's also a slightly different "no UI" channel that prints info to the screen